thomaxius-and-co/lemon_bot_discord/README.md

 | !clearbot | Deletes 50 of bot messages.
 Only available to admins.
 | !pickone <arguments> | Picks a random choice out of X arguments
 | !version | Displays the bot's version.
+| !randomquote | Retrieves a random quote from the database.
+Optional argument: custom <words separated by comma>.
+| !randomcurse | Retrieves a random quote with a curse from the database.
+Configure in sqlcommands.py
+| !top <list> | Makes a top list of people who has used certain words the most.
+Available arguments: custom <words separated by comma>, racists, spammers.

 ## Updates:
   * updates happen when I feel like it, if you see issues point them out and I will be happy to help.